 Biography of Jacob-Rodrigues Pereira

-Jacob-Rodrigues Pereira, better known as Pereire, was born in Peniche, Portugal on April 11, 1715, and died in Paris on 15 September, 1780.
+Jacob-Rodrigues Pereira, better known as Pereire, was born in Peniche, Portugal (or in in Berlanga, Spain, according to other sources) on 11 April, 1715.
 He was a descendant of a Marrano (Portuguese Crypto-Jews) family and was baptized with the name of Francisco António Rodrigues.
-His parents were Magalhães Rodrigues Pereira and Abigail Ribea Rodrigues.
-After his father's death, his mother fled with her son from Portugal to escape the Portuguese Inquisition and the charge that she had relapsed into heresy, first to Spain, and then about 1741 they settled at Bordeaux, France.
+His parents were Magalhães Rodrigues Pereira and Leonor Ribea Rodrigues.
+After his father's death, his mother fled with her son from Portugal to escape the Inquisition and the charge that she had relapsed into heresy, first to Spain, and then about 1741 they settled at Bordeaux, France.

 Pereira was some kind of polymath.
 He was skilled in mathematics, physics, and designed and manufactured a calculating machine for his friend Baron Necker (see the calculating machine of Pereira).
 He had a thorough knowledge of ancient and modern languages.
 He successfully handled financial matters and discussed with Necker how to restore order in the finances of France.

 Jacob-Rodrigues Pereire died in Paris on 15 September, 1780.

 His grandsons, the Péreire brothers, Emile Péreire (1800-1875) and Isaac Péreire (1806-1880), were well-known French financiers and bankers during the second empire, who encouraged the construction of the first railway in France in 1835.
 In 1852, they founded the Société Générale du Crédit Mobilier.